How to Improve Overhead Press

 - What’s Working Now – Pressing Improvements

 This entry was posted on Thursday, September 29th, 2011 at 12:53 pm and is filed under athletic strength training lift odd objects, strength training to improve athletic performance, strongman competition training, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson